-Fanon: In the AGD remake, a hidden letter (search Manannan's desk four times) from Lolotte to Manannan states that her "Sister" once had a crush on Manannan before he grew out his beard.
-Her sister is stated to me Malicia as they're both fairies.
-Not to mention Both had a connection to Edgar, and Malicia may have even aided Lolotte in kidnapping him the letter also states that Hagatha is Manannan and Mordack's sister.
-While ALSO confirming Lolotte and Hagatha as part of the Black Cloak Society.
+- Fanon: In the AGD remake, a hidden letter (search Manannan's desk four times) from Lolotte to Manannan states that her "Sister" once had a crush on Manannan before he grew out his beard.
+Her sister is stated to be Malicia, as they're both fairies.
+Not to mention both had a connection to Edgar, and Malicia may have even aided Lolotte in kidnapping him.
+The letter also states that Hagatha is Manannan and Mordack's sister, while also confirming Lolotte and Hagatha as part of the Black Cloak Society.
 Though this game had Approval of God it's still nowhere near Word of God.

-Fanon Discontinuity: Mask of Eternity was not well-received by the fanbase, to the point where it's debatably In Name Only.
-Even the old-school Sierra staffers distance themselves from it.
+- Fanon Discontinuity: Mask of Eternity was not well-received by a portion of the fanbase, to the point where it's debatably In Name Only.
+Even some of the old-school Sierra staffers distance themselves from it.

-Though bizarrely, despite being reviled by most of the fanbase, especially the hardcore fans.
-Fan games such as KQ 2 AGD, and "The Silver Lining" still state it as canon.
+- Though bizarrely, despite being reviled by most of the fanbase, especially the hardcore fans, tribute fan games such as the King's Quest II remake and "The Silver Lining" still state it as canon.

-Fridge Brilliance: To explain the whole Fantasy Kitchen Sink scenario.
-Think about it?
-Once the books in our world are finished, the characters have to go somewhere.
-Perhaps Daventry is a purgatory of sorts, for literature characters whose stories have ended, with no writer to continue them, they end up here? note I would not count if a new writer eventually takes over, as each character is bound to the writer who created him/her/it.
-While the "new writers" may have the same characters, that would in turn create a second incarnation who is similar.
-But not exactly the same, as different writers, no matter how accurate they try to be, can never truly duplicate the original writer
+- Fridge Brilliance: To explain the whole Fantasy Kitchen Sink scenario.
+Think about it — once the books in our world are finished, the characters have to go somewhere.
+Perhaps Daventry is a purgatory of sorts for literature characters whose stories have ended, with no writer to continue them, so they end up here? note

-WTH, Casting Agency?: Lampshaded in a Let's Play of King's Quest V (the CD-ROM version of the game was voiced by Sierra employees, with varying degrees of success.
-Sierra learned their lesson, and pioneered the concept of Hollywood actors voicing computer games.)
+- WTH, Casting Agency?: Being one of the first computer games to feature voice acting, characters in the CD-ROM version of King's Quest V were voiced by only a handful of Sierra employees, with varying degrees of success.
+Sierra learned its lesson, and pioneered the concept of Hollywood actors voicing computer games, mentioned below.